 Day 5: Bike from Koblenz to Oberwesel (27 miles, 43ft net elevation gain).
 Biking south from Koblenz, we enter the Rhine Gorge, which is possibly the most gorgeous part of the trip (and maybe all of Germany!)
 This valley is a UNESCO World Heritage Site, featuring more than 40 castles and fortresses, many dating back to the Middle Ages.
 Small towns along the river surrounded by vineyards become a common sight.
 One of the highlights of the trip is spending the night in a luxurious castle hotel with panoramic views of the Rhine!
 The atmosphere here cannot be beat, and a gourmet four course dinner is included.
 After a day of biking and a delicious meal, you will truly sleep like kings and queens!

 Day 6: Bike from Oberwesel to Rudesheim (8 miles, 20ft net elevation gain).
 We cover less distance today to give you time to thoroughly enjoy the castle and to really explore this beautiful area.
 After a delicious breakfast at the castle and a chance to explore the garden and castle grounds, we continue biking through the scenic Rhine Gorge.
 On the way to Rudesheim, we stop and visit the storybook town of Bacharach.
 This region is famous for their wine, and in the afternoon you can partake in an optional wine tasting!

-Day 7: Farewell Mainz!
-Today you are on your own to explore the city of Mainz, visit another nearby town along the Rhine (Heidelberg isn’t far!), or continue on to another destination in Germany or Europe.
+Day 7: Farewell Rudesheim!
+Today you are on your own to explore more of Rudesheim, visit another nearby town along the Rhine (Mainz and Heidelberg aren’t far!), or continue on to another destination in Germany or Europe.
 We are more than happy to provide some suggestions and help with arrangements.